siteorigin/docs/widgets-bundle/creating-a-widget.md

 ## Widget name

-Start by creating your wiget folder using a name of your choice, and then a php file with the same name.
+Start by creating your wiget folder using a name of your choice, and then a PHP file with the same name.
 We encourage the use of the WordPress guidelines for naming files and folders, which you can find <a href="http://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations" target="_blank">here</a>.

 ## Widget metadata